14: Distance-Based Redundancy Analysis

 ImportantTasks to Complete in This Chapter

 Up to now I have applied unconstrained ordination or indirect gradient analyses.
 The lecture slides mention several constrained ordinations and provide some theory for three of them, viz.
 Redundancy Analysis (RDA), Canonical Correspondence Analysis (CCA), and distance-based Redundancy Analysis (db-RDA).
-This Chapter introduces all three so that you understand the group they belong to, but I work through only db-RDA in detail; the rationale for that choice is given below.
+This Chapter introduces all three so that you understand the group they belong to, but I work through only db-RDA in detail, and I give the rationale for that choice below.
 Constrained ordination is sometimes called ‘direct gradient analysis’ or ‘canonical’ ordination.

-Constrained ordination extracts and summarises the variation in a set of response variables (species data in the case of ecology) that some explanatory variables (‘constraints’) can explain, such as measurements of environmental properties at the places where the species data were collected.
-These analyses relate two (or more) matrices to one another, one of them with the species table within which the community structure is sought, and the other an explanatory matrix of environmental conditions (or traits, etc.) that are thought to explain the community patterns.
-The ecologist can then also apply a confirmatory analysis, i.e., methods are available to test the statistical significance of the relationships between explanatory variables and the resultant species composition.
-Unconstrained ordination cannot do this, so it is descriptive rather than a statistical test in its own right.
+Constrained ordination extracts and summarises the variation in a set of response variables (species data in ecology) that some explanatory variables (‘constraints’) can explain, such as measurements of environmental properties at the places where the species data were collected.
+These analyses relate two (or more) matrices to one another.
+One is the species table within which the community structure is sought, and the other an explanatory matrix of environmental conditions (or traits, etc.) thought to explain the community patterns.
+The ecologist can then apply a confirmatory analysis, since methods are available to test the statistical significance of the relationships between explanatory variables and the resultant species composition.
+Unconstrained ordination offers no such test, so it is descriptive rather than a statistical test in its own right.

 ImportantExplanation Is Not Causation

-A significant constrained ordination confirms that there is some relationship between the species matrix and the environmental matrix.
-It does not establish that the environmental variable causes the community pattern, nor that the ecological process you have in mind actually operates.
-A strong, significant fit raises the likelihood that a real mechanism is at work, but it remains a starting point; the careful scientist treats it as a hypothesis to confirm with manipulative experiments or independent evidence, not as proof of the mechanism.
-This is the single most common misreading of a constrained ordination, namely taking variation explained for cause shown.
+A significant constrained ordination confirms that some relationship exists between the species matrix and the environmental matrix.
+It does not establish that the environmental variable causes the community pattern, nor that the ecological process you have in mind operates.
+A strong, significant fit raises the likelihood that a real mechanism is at work, but it remains a starting point.
+The careful scientist treats it as a hypothesis to confirm with manipulative experiments or independent evidence, not as proof of the mechanism.
+This is the single most common misinterpretation of a constrained ordination, namely taking variation explained for cause shown.

-Three constrained ordination techniques make up this family, each extending an unconstrained method you have already met:
+Three constrained ordination techniques make up this group, each extending an unconstrained method you have already encountered:

-Each of these constrained methods extends an unconstrained one you have already met, by adding the environmental matrix as a set of predictors:
+Each constrained method extends an unconstrained one you have already encountered, by adding the environmental matrix as a set of predictors:

 Unconstrained (describe) Constrained (test) Distance preserved